DE4CC0DE-5FC3-4494-BCBF-4D50B00366B5

 AI And Retail

 Interestingly, consumers in the region seem to be ahead of the trend when it comes to AI tools.
-Fifty percent of shoppers in Asia Pacific express willingness to use AI to expedite their shopping experience, while 49% say they would accept recommendations from AI.
+Fifty per cent (50%) of shoppers in the Asia-Pacific region expressed willingness to use AI to expedite their shopping experience, while 49% said that they would accept recommendations from AI.

 ADVERTISEMENT

-In addition, social commerce has 'surged' in Asia Pacific, according to NIQ, with consumers increasingly relying on social media for product discovery and purchase.
+In addition, social commerce has ‘surged’ in the Asia-Pacific region, according to NIQ, with consumers increasingly relying on social media for product discovery and purchase.

-Sixty percent of consumers surveyed in the MYCO report said social media influences their product discovery, while 59% claimed that they are more likely to seek out products in-store or online after seeing them featured on social media platforms.
+Sixty per cent (60%) of consumers surveyed in the report said that social media influences their product discovery, while 59% claimed that they are more likely to seek out products in store or online after seeing them featured on social-media platforms.

 ADVERTISEMENT